What are CHESS sponsored shares?

 When researching brokerage platforms, you've probably heard that Australian shares are either CHESS sponsored or in a custodial model.
-As an investor, understanding the difference between the two can help you to decide what brokerage platform you might want to use as some will opt for one ownership model over the other.
+As an investor, understanding the difference between the two can help you to decide what brokerage platform you might prefer.
+Let’s examine them.

 Read More